 When you file a lawsuit against the other driver who caused the accident, the court will decide whether that driver should be held legally responsible for the damages you suffered.
 By going to trial, you will have to present your case to obtain a judgment in your favor.
 The other driver will have a chance to present his or her side of the story.
 A full court trial for a car accident case typically has the following phases:

 Before you file a lawsuit, you'll need to explore your legal options to decide what will save you the most money and time.
-It's highly advisable to contact a personal injury lawyer soon after your injury because the trial process is time consuming and there are time limits (also called statues of limitations) to filing a lawsuit.
-Contact an attorney in your area today to get a free case review.
+It's highly advisable to contact a personal injury lawyer soon after your injury because the trial process is time consuming and there are time limits (statues of limitations) to filing a lawsuit.
+Protect your interests and contact a car accident attorney in your area today.

 Contact a qualified auto accident attorney to make sure your rights are protected.